-For many families, it's just not possible to give siblings separate bedrooms.
-(I think lots of times kids are secretly glad to share a room anyway.)
+For many families, it's just not possible to give each kid his or her own room.
+(I think lots of times kids are secretly glad to be sharing a room with a sibling anyway.)

 When kids are very young, you may want them to share sleeping space and use the other bedroom as a playroom.

 That way, they can comfort each other in the dark and have more space to play in when it's light.
-Here are 6 ideas to help them share with less whining.
+To keep the peace, here are a few ways to help siblings sharing a bedroom.

 Consider ages when doling out room assignments to your kids.
-Shared spaces work better for younger children.
+Shared bedrooms work better for younger children.
 Tweens and up want their own space.

-Set sibling rules such as who can (or can't) touch what; never borrow each other's stuff without asking, etc.
+Set rules for sharing the room, such as who can (or can't) touch what; never borrow each other's stuff without asking, etc.

-Let each child decorate her part of the room the way she wants.
+Let each child decorate her area of the bedroom the way she wants.
 This helps make the room a place where each child has ownership.

 Give each child her own closet, even if it's a closet in another room.
-A rolling wardrobe works well in tight spaces.
+A rolling wardrobe works well for tight spaces.

-Finally, designate sole ownership time.
+Designate sole ownership time of the room for each child.
 Let each child have the room to herself for 30 minutes each day.
-It's the easiest way to prevent sibling squabbling.
+It's the easiest way to prevent squabbling.